CuiRuikai/Vehicle-Control-System/ReadMe.md

-Here is a repo for my report of COMP2310 Assignment 1.
+Here is a repo for COMP2310 Assignment 1.

 **Please do not plagiarism.**